Dirk Pohlmann: Cooperation with alternative media

-He has regularly published his own contributions at KenFM.
-Since March 2018, Pohlmann has hosted a critique of Wikipedia with former biology teacher Markus Fiedler in Fiedler's series Stories from Wikihausen, which has appeared on their eponymous YouTube channel since April 2019.Thomas Urban: Fachkräftemangel.
+Pohlmann frequently contributes to German alternative media.
+He was a guest in programmes of RT Deutsch and Sputnik News.
+He regularly published his own contributions at KenFM.
+Since March 2018, Pohlmann has hosted a critique of Wikipedia with former biology teacher Markus Fiedler in Fiedler's series Geschichten aus Wikihausen (Stories from Wikihausen), which appear on their eponymous YouTube channel.Thomas Urban: Fachkräftemangel.
 In: Süddeutsche Zeitung, 5 October 2019, p.
-12/13. (online, paywall) With Robert Fleischer and Mathias Bröckers he hosts the video channel The 3rd Millennium on ExoMagazinTV.
+12/13. (online, paywall) With Robert Fleischer and Mathias Bröckers he hosts the video channel Das Dritte Jahrtausend (The 3rd Millennium) on ExoMagazinTV.